 An otherwise qualified employee on light duty may not be denied holddown assignments as long as the employee can perform all the duties of the assignment.

-Some employees are not permitted to opt.
-Probationary employees may not opt (H8N- 2W-C 7259, November 25, 1980, M-00594).
-However, this restriction was modified with the following question and answer from the Questions and Answers 2011 USPS/NALC National Agreement:
+The national parties previously agreed that probationary employees may not opt (H8N- 2W-C 7259, November 25, 1980, M-00594).